 - 23% sustained moderate anxiety.

 - 43% did excessively drink alcohol at least once in the last two weeks.

 - 22% did excessively drink alcohol twice or more during the previous two weeks.

 - 25% thought they were in risk of alcoholism.

 One between 7 did take prescribed medication without the necessary medical prescription in the previous year.
 Moreover, the consumption of marihuana and cocaine did increase for the first time since 1991.

 Likewise, both groups were reluctant to seek for help.

 ¿What does the National Task Force on Lawyer Well-Being say about the surveys’ results?

-The report attached to the Resolution 105 refers two sections of the National Task Force on Lawyer Well-Being’s
+The report attached to the Resolution 105 refers two sections of the National Task Force on Lawyer Well-Being’s report:

 “The two studies (…) reveal that too many lawyers and law students experience chronic stress and high rates of depression and substance use.
 These findings are incompatible with a sustainable legal profession, and they raise troubling implications for many lawyers’ basic competence.
 This research suggests that the current state of lawyers’ health cannot support a profession dedicated to client service and dependent on the public trust.”